Moduli of hybrid curves I: Variations of canonical measures: Introduction

 A curve in this paper means a complex projective algebraic curve.
 The analytification of a complex curve is a compact Riemann surface.
-We deliberately use the terminology curve and Riemann surface to switch back and forth between the algebraic and analytic setting.
+We deliberately use the terminology curve and Riemann surface to switch back and forth between the algebraic and complex analytic setting, however, we essentially work in the latter setting.